chuckstack/chuckstack.github.io/src-ls/postgres-convention/sample-table-convention.md

   --CONSTRAINT fk_stk_changeme_parent FOREIGN KEY (stk_changeme_parent_uu) REFERENCES private.stk_changeme(stk_changeme_uu),
-  ----Prompt: ask the user if they need to store json --stk_changeme_json JSONB NOT NULL DEFAULT '{}'::jsonb, search_key TEXT NOT NULL DEFAULT gen_random_uuid(), name TEXT NOT NULL, description TEXT
+  ----Prompt: ask the user if they need to store json --stk_changeme_json JSONB NOT NULL DEFAULT '{}'::jsonb,
+  ----Prompt: ask the user if they need to know when/if a record was processed --date_processed TIMESTAMPTZ,
+  --is_processed BOOLEAN GENERATED ALWAYS AS (date_processed IS NOT NULL) STORED, search_key TEXT NOT NULL DEFAULT gen_random_uuid(), name TEXT NOT NULL, description TEXT